 A flash flood warning...which means that flash flooding has been reported or is imminent.
-When a flash flood warning is issued for your area, act quickly.
-If advised to evacuate, do so immediately.
+When a flash flood warning is issued for your area... act quickly.
+If advised to evacuate...do so immediately.
 Go to higher ground or climb to safety before access is cut off by flood waters.

-An urban flood advisory will be issued for impact flooding that is not in itself life-threatening.
+An urban flood advisory will be issued for impact flooding that is not in itself life threatening.
 In an urban area if you were commuting during rush hour during a flood advisory you could expect some intersections to be underwater and a much longer commute.
-A small stream flood advisory might be issued when the flow is at bankfull with minor lowland flooding along the stream.
+A small stream flood advisory might be issued when flow is bankful with minor lowland flooding along the stream.

 Nearly half of all flash flood fatalities are vehicle related.
-Do not enter a flooded roadway, instead Turn Around, Don't Drown.
-In rapidly rising waters, backing up away from water may be safer.
-One or two feet of water will carry away most vehicles, and you also cannot tell if the road is damaged beneath moving water.
-Colorado Severe Weather Awareness Week continues through this Saturday.
+Do not enter a flooded roadway...instead turn around do not drown.
+In rapidly rising waters...backing up away from water may be safer.
+One or two feet of water will carry away most vehicles and you also cannot tell if the road is damaged beneath moving water.

+Colorado Severe Weather Preparedness Week continues through this Saturday.